WIS2 Overview

 Setting up a WIS 2.0 Node

-In order to setup a WIS 2.0 Node for data sharing on WIS2.0, the Data Provider needs to setup the following components to be accessible over the public internet:
+In order to enable a WIS 2.0 Node for data sharing on WIS2.0, the data publisher needs to set up the following components to be accessible over the public internet:

-• HTTP-endpoint for downloading the data advertised in the notifications
+• Provide an HTTP endpoint for downloading the data advertised in the notifications

 Back to top